Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/essay.md

 - an optional **temporal prefix**, which preserves a one-dimensional symbol sequence
 - a required **spatial signbox**, which preserves a two-dimensional arrangement of writing symbols

+The temporal prefix should be understood from the beginning as authored, theory-based sequence information.
+It is not derivative markup extracted automatically from the signbox.

 The opening task is to define the core model clearly enough that every later layer stays legible.

 The implementation history behind this model is documented in *From Experimental Encodings to Formal SignWriting*, a companion to *Formal SignWriting in Practice*.
 The encoding history is a practice and migration story.